 So with all of this in mind let's recap.
-Acrylic is, by definition, a man-made, synthetic fiber which is comprised of at least 85% acrylonitrile, a substance that some people - but definitely not all people - say could be carcinogenic.
+Acrylic is, by definition, a man-made, synthetic fiber which is comprised of at least 85 percent acrylonitrile, a substance that some people--but not all people--say could be carcinogenic.

 Benefits of Acrylic Yarn